Viki-coding/GAA_STORE/TESTING.md

 **RESOLVED BY:** I opened up my inspector tools and could not see any error messages.
 Then reviewed my script on my html page and realised I put it in the wrong place, amended it and converter calculator working again.

+BUG: ValueError at /products/
+The 'image' attribute has no file associated with it.